EventStore/EventStore/docs/networking.md

 Nodes in the cluster replicate with each other using the TCP protocol, but use gRPC for [discovering other cluster nodes](cluster.md#discovering-cluster-members).

 Server nodes separate internal and external TCP communication explicitly, but use a single HTTP binding.
-Replication between the cluster nodes is considered internal and all the TCP clients that connect to the database are external.
+Replication between the cluster nodes is considered internal, and all the TCP clients that connect to the database are external.
 EventStoreDB allows you to separate network configurations for internal and external communication.
 For example, you can use different network interfaces on the node.
-All the internal communication can go over the isolated private network but access for external clients can be configured on another interface, which is connected to a more open network.
+All the internal communication can go over the isolated private network, but access for external clients can be configured on another interface, which is connected to a more open network.
 You can set restrictions on those external interfaces to make your deployment more secure.

 For gRPC and HTTP, there's no internal vs external separation of traffic.

 ## HTTP configuration

 HTTP is the primary protocol for EventStoreDB.
 It is used in gRPC communication and HTTP APIs (management, gossip and diagnostics).

-Unlike for [TCP protocol](#tcp-configuration), there is no separation between internal and external communication.
 The HTTP endpoint always binds to the IP address configured in the `NodeIp` setting (previously referred to as `ExtIp`).

 | Format               | Syntax               |
 |:---------------------|:---------------------|